jomz/radiant-clipped_asset_roles-extension/README.md

 # Clipped Asset Roles

-Allows you to specify 'asset roles', so you can add more meaning to a relation between a page and an asset.
+Allows you to specify 'asset roles', so you can add meaning to a relation between a page and an asset.
 For example a page can have 5 images attached, and 4 of those have a role of 'portfolio image'.
 With radius you can then render just those 4 images into a gallery.

 ## Requirements